Overview: Nominee Shareholder

 - Until the beneficial or original shareholder is living, they have no advantage or valid entitlement to the assets.
 Every business keeps track of the shareholders who are the legal holders of the company’s stock.
 The nominee’s information is also included in this list.

-- When the founding beneficiary owner dies, the successor has the option of holding a share in his name or transferring a share to anyone else, just as an originating owner could.
-If a nominee shareholder wishes to sell a share in his or her name, he or she must provide documentation of the former beneficiary investor’s demise, as well as the appropriate paperwork and documentation.
+- When the founding beneficiary owner dies, the successor has the option of holding shares in his name or transferring shares to anyone else, just as an originating owner could.
+If a nominee shareholder wishes to sell shares in his or her name, he or she must provide documentation of the former beneficiary investor’s demise, as well as the appropriate paperwork and documentation.
 This transaction will not be subject to customs duties, as it would be in the event of a transfer.

 - Any firm or individual can become a nominee shareholder under UK law, acting as administrator for the assets can preserve the name of the true ownership hidden.